 Why does this matter?
 Well off the bicycle these factors may not be an issue as our bodies can freely move as there are limited or no restraints on our movement.
-This enables our bodies, which are amazing adaptors and functional compensators, to do this without any inhibitions.
-However this is not the case on a bicycle we are sitting on a symmetrical piece of apparatus where our movements are constrained by through the positions of the contact points*.
+Off the bike our bodies, which are amazing adaptors and functional compensators, can do this as it is not inhibited.
+However on a bicycle we are sitting on a symmetrical piece of apparatus where our movements are constrained by through the positions of the contact points*.

-When the bicycle is not fitted to accommodate our functional abilities and asymmetries this will produce a challenged position.
+When the bicycle is not fitted to accommodate for our functional abilities and asymmetries this will produce a challenged position.